yeexing27/Chatgpt/README.md

-# Chatgpt Node.js Application
+# Freight Forwarding Web App

-This repository contains a simple Node.js application using Express.
+This repository contains a simple Node.js web application for a fictional freight forwarding service called **Voyager Freight**.
+The app demonstrates basic page routing using Express and EJS templates.

 ## Setup